 Introduction to the department

 The Physics department at Devonport High School for Girls covers Key Stages 3, 4 and 5.
 Key Stage 3 is a 2 year course that forms the foundations for Key Stage 4 AQA GCSE Physics that starts in year 9.
-For those who choose science rather than separate sciences, the department also offers Combined Science Trilogy Physics at GCSE.
-Students can continue into A level Physics regardless as to whether they have chosen Physics as a separate GCSE or the Combined Science Trilogy, both courses provide a firm foundation for Key Stage 5 in Physics.
+For those who choose combined science rather than separate sciences, the department also offers the AQA Combined Science Trilogy Physics at GCSE.
+Students can continue into A Level Physics regardless as to whether they have chosen Physics as a separate GCSE or the Combined Science Trilogy, both courses provide a firm foundation for Key Stage 5 in Physics.
 The AQA A Level Physics course is delivered.
-Enrichment opportunities include the Physics Olympiad in year 13, and any additional opportunities which arise during the course.
+Enrichment opportunities may include the Physics Olympiad in year 13, and any additional opportunities which arise during the course.

 Students studying GCSE or A Level Physics are encouraged to use the Kerboodle resources which support the courses and are available to all.

 Students in Year 7 and 8 study four modules of Physics in each year.
 These are based upon the AQA Key Stage 3 Science Syllabus.
 The units studied are Forces, Energy, Waves and Electromagnetism, with the same topics repeating in Year 8 where each topic is studied in greater detail and depth.
 The topics build on the KS2 Programme of Study for science and form a good foundation for moving on to Physics at Key Stage 4.